TL;DR

 The Results: 2 Weeks to Measurable ROI

-The AI receptionist was fully deployed and handling calls within 12 business days.
-Here's what changed:
+The AI receptionist was live and handling calls within 12 business days.
+The before/after:

 Before AI